IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   *3.6* __Network__

-The network will not be used in the app and should be turned off for testing.
+Assumption for testing is that devices will be using TCP/IP over Wifi, ethernet, or possibly a 4G network.
+For purposes of testing, the project will focus on TCP/IP and WiFi.

   *3.7* __Development Tools__

 Development tools used:

+- gcc
+- make
-- --Android sdk
+- Android SDK

   *3.8* __Operational Support__